facebookarchive/caffe2/_docs/getting-started/centos.md

 [NVIDIA GRID and TESLA GPU](https://aws.amazon.com/marketplace/pp/B00FYCDDTE?qid=1489162823246&sr=0-1&ref_=srh_res_product_title)

-The above AMI had been tested with Caffe2 + GPU support.
+The above AMI had been tested with Caffe2 + GPU support on a G2.2xlarge instance that uses a NVIDIA GRID K520 GPU.
+This AMI comes with CUDA v7.5, and no cuDNN, so we install that manually.
 The installation is currently a little tricky, but we hope over time this can be smoothed out a bit.
 This AMI is great though because it supports the [latest and greatest features from NVIDIA](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html).

 ### Installation Guide